What Was JuniperMarket? (And What Happened To It)

 JuniperMarket's short life was turbulent.
 Less than a year after launch, both the CEO and President stepped down simultaneously as part of a major restructuring that laid off hundreds of employees.
 The company pivoted hard toward in-person marketplaces, making physical showroom participation mandatory for all sellers — a significant change from the original model, which had allowed an online-only option.

 This shift pushed out makers who couldn't or didn't want to exhibit in person.
 Combined with unclear fee structures, vague "Performance Standard" expectations, and general uncertainty about the platform's direction, many sellers lost confidence.
-By October 2023, JuniperMarket shut down entirely.
+By October 2023, JuniperMarket shut down entirely — leaving many makers to pivot toward Faire, which has its own learning curve.
+(Our Making Faire Work course includes a detailed breakdown of their performance metrics and step-by-step guidance for getting started on the right foot.)

 The Bigger Takeaway